Information and Prices

-* DAPPV is a combination vaccine that includes: Canine Distemper, Adenovirus Type 1 (Hepatitis), Parainfluenza, Parvovirus, Adenovirus Type 2 (Respiratory Disease)
+* DHPP is a combination vaccine that includes: Canine Distemper, Adenovirus Type 1 (Hepatitis), Parainfluenza, Parvovirus, Adenovirus Type 2 (Respiratory Disease)

 ** FVRCP is a combination vaccine that includes: Feline Rhinotracheitis Virus, Calicivirus, Panleukopenia

-Our policy regarding the vaccination of intact animals: The mission of Spay Arkansas is “to reduce the number of unwanted and stray animals entering our shelters by offering high quality and affordable spay and neuter services to under-served individuals, shelters and rescues within our community.”
-Our monthly community vaccine and microchip clinics are beneficial to clients who need to complete the required vaccines for young dogs and cats they are planning to have altered, or for pets that require additional boosters post-surgery.
-Owners of animals that we have sterilized often rely on us to revaccinate them the following year so that city tags can be issued.
+Our policy regarding the vaccination of intact animals: The goal for our vaccine clinics is to offer affordable services to under-served individuals.
+Our monthly community vaccine and microchip clinics are beneficial to clients who need the required vaccines for young dogs and cats they are planning to have altered, or for pets that require additional boosters post-surgery.
 We are happy to welcome any spayed or neutered pets at our vaccine clinics.
 The benefactors of Spay Arkansas clearly intend for their money to be used for the purpose of spaying and neutering, and the discounted vaccines we offer are also supported by their donations.
 Therefore, it is our policy that anyone who intends to breed their animal, has used their pet for breeding purposes, or simply does not wish to have their pet altered, establish a relationship with a full service local veterinarian for vaccinations and microchips.
 Our goal is to have all pets in our community as healthy as possible.

 Recommended Puppy & Kitten Vaccine Schedule

-A series of three “core” vaccines (DAPPV or FVRCP) is necessary to provide full protection from disease.
+A series of three “core” vaccines (DHPP or FVRCP) is necessary to provide full protection from disease.

 • Your pet’s first vaccination should be administered approximately 2 weeks after being weaned (stopped nursing).